MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## MSI

 To install PowerShell on a Windows client or Windows Server (works on Windows 7 SP1, Server 2008 R2, and later), download the MSI package from our GitHub [releases][] page.
-You will need to scroll down to the Assets section of the Release you want to install.
-The Assets section is sometimes collapsed, so you may need to click to expand it.
+Scroll down to the **Assets** section of the Release you want to install.
+The Assets section may be collapsed, so you may need to click to expand it.

 The MSI file looks like this - `PowerShell-<version>-win-<os-arch>.msi`
 <!-- TODO: should be updated to point to the Download Center as well -->